This post has been updated to reflect the 2022-2026 Code of Points. It has been modified using the new 2024 composition deductions.

 Acro Composition in a Level 8 Floor Routine

 For Level 8 floor, the gymnast has the option of performing 2 or 3 tumbling passes in her routine.
-The composition deductions are different, based on the number of passes in the routine.
+The composition used to be different, based on the number of passes in the routine.
+Starting in 2024, this is no longer the case!

 Minimum and Maximum Acro Composition Deductions